ThomasDupont/seo-checker/readme.md

 The tool lists anomalies with clear explanations page by page.

-Example: "robots.txt is missing on website https://yourwebsite.com"
+Example: `robots.txt is missing on website https://yourwebsite.com`

 ### Launch Options